JabRef/jabref/README.md

 releaseWindows - Creates a Windows executable and installer.
 ```

-To set the path to your local NSIS executable pass it via a Gradle property, e.g.:
+To set the path to your local NSIS executable pass it via a Gradle property:
-`gradlew -PnsisExec=PATH release`
+`gradlew -PnsisExec=PATH ANY_RELEASE_TASK `

 All binaries are created inside the directory `build/releases`.